WAS HE CHRISTIAN?

 The accumulation of gnostic, occult, heretical teachings becomes overwhelming.
 In Steiner's hands, Christian theology is shattered, leaving few if any recognizable Christian teachings.
-Instead we have polytheism, the Sun God, karma, evolution, clairvoyance, two Jesuses, Zarathustra, Buddha, the Tenth Hierarchy, astral bodies, Zeus, Apollo, Mars, Wotan, Odin, Thor...
+Instead we have polytheism, the Sun God, karma, reincarnation, evolution, clairvoyance, two Jesuses, Zarathustra, Buddha, the Tenth Hierarchy, astral bodies, Zeus, Apollo, Mars, Wotan, Odin, Thor...
 You will search in vain for these in the Bible.

 So, I’ll repeat my question.
 Was Steiner Christian?

-The answer should be coming clear.
+The answer should by now be evident.

 — Roger Rawlings